ErikAlc-cyber/deej-display/README.md

 # Introduction
 This is a fork of the project [deej](https://github.com/omriharel/deej), I added SSD1306 display support.
+The GUI was originally made by [Eggdale](https://github.com/Eggdale/deej-oled)

 ## How to use
 1. Open your Arduino IDE and go to Sketch > Include Library > Manage Libraries.
 The Library Manager should open.